 Wired Security Systems

+Wired security systems have been around the longest and are hardwired into a property’s electrical system.
 The equipment for wired security systems is easy to maintain.
-After it’s set up, you don’t need to worry about any battery charges or maintenance.
+After it’s set up, you don’t need to worry about any battery charges or maintenance, and the consistent stream of video means you’ll never have a lapse in surveillance coverage.
 Wired units are the best choice for large spaces because they can handle more sensors and can span between buildings located on one property.

 As for features, wired systems offer superb units with HD video surveillance and control panels in multiple rooms.
 Professionals favor them due to their consistency, reliability, and security, and because they are less vulnerable to hacking.
 Unlike wireless systems that rely on sensors that use radio frequency to communicate, wired networks are very reliable (as long as the phone line isn’t snipped or the wiring damaged.)

 On the other hand, wired systems have certain disadvantages.
 They are more vulnerable because burglars know that, to disable a wired security camera system, they only need to cut the phone line.
 Wired systems are expensive to install and a pain to uninstall.
 You’ll need to ensure you have the proper network cabling before you move forward with a wired system, and that’s if it’s even possible to install at your location.
 Installing wired equipment is difficult and costly because it needs to be embedded in the premises (i.e., drilling holes inside walls to install low-voltage wires) with each camera connected to the central monitoring.

 The last of cons is the problem of control – wired systems can be controlled only from the room where the control panel is located.